-Port restoration aims to change Gulf Coast shipping landscape
+Port restoration was aimed at changing Gulf Coast shipping landscape

 In August 2005, Hurricane Katrina made landfall on the Mississippi Gulf Coast, resulting in one of the most significant natural disasters in United States history.
-The Port of Gulfport’s (Port’s) infrastructure was severely damaged or destroyed by the storm.
+The Port of Gulfport infrastructure was severely damaged or destroyed by the storm.

 The Mississippi State Port Authority’s (MSPA’s) Gulfport Restoration Program funds restoration of public infrastructure and publicly owned facilities; mitigation against future damages; and long-term recovery and revitalization of the Port’s operating capacity.

-Neel-Schaffer is the design lead for the program, providing a wide variety of engineering services in support of the masterplan implementation.
+Neel-Schaffer was the design lead for the program, providing a wide variety of engineering services in support of the masterplan implementation.